 - Diseases such as inflammatory bowel disease, rheumatoid arthritis, and lupus

 - Three or more drinks of alcohol per day

 - Being Immobile or not having adequate physical activity

 Osteoporosis may not cause any symptoms for many years.
 Signs and symptoms do occur as the disease progresses.
 As the vertebrae in your spine weaken, they can fracture.
 Fracture in the front part of the spinal bones can result in loss of height or curving of the spine.
 This type of spinal fracture often causes no pain.
 Sometimes, fractures of the spine can cause pain that travels.

 A BMD is a bone mineral density test where the bone density is measured at the heel, spine, hip, hand, or wrist.
 Several types of BMD tests are available.
 Rosemark offers the Dual-energy X-ray absorptiometry (DXA) of the hip and spine which is considered to be the most accurate bone mineral density test available.

-At Rosemark we begin bone density testing at 50 years of age or after menopause regardless if the menopause is natural or surgical.
+At Rosemark we begin bone density testing at 65 or earlier if there’s certain risk factors or after menopause regardless if the menopause is natural or surgical.
 Women who are younger than 50 years and are post-menopausal should have a BMD test if: